freezeknife/Anime-/README.md

 ## Obtaining Data for the project(in sql_files folder).
 Data will be obtained for the project using a MAL API( can be found from https://mal-api.readthedocs.io/en/latest/ ).
 The data obtained using the API will be stored into an SQL database and will be properly cleaned before it can be used in the project for the backend portion of the project.
+The database i choose to use is SQLite and we can use the sqlite3 python library to automate the whole process.

 ## Backend:
 ### Recommendation based on user opreferences: